-- Building height controls should allow for generous 7m floor to ceiling heights for ground level showroom uses.
+- Building height controls should allow for generous 7m floor to ceiling heights for ground level showroom uses along the Princes Highway.
 These spaces might comprise a small mezzanine. - Communal open spaces are preferred on podiums or roof tops with high levels of amenity and less conflicts with large format commercial uses and associated service requirements. - Where possible, vehicle entry to sites facing the Highway should be from a secondary street.
-Amalgamation is encouraged to minimise vehicle cross-overs. - Winter gardens, shutters and glazing will further improve residential amenity above the busy road - A front setback of 3 metre is required, unless a specific setback is recommended.
+Amalgamation is encouraged to minimise vehicle cross-overs. - Winter gardens, shutters and glazing will further improve residential amenity above the busy road. - A front setback of 3 metre is required, unless a specific setbac is recommended in 4.1 Building Setbacks of this chapter.